Experimental study of turbulent thermal diffusion of particles in inhomogeneous and anisotropic turbulence: Experimental results

-In Fig.~\ref{Fig12} we show vertical profiles of the relative normalized mean temperature $(\meanT - \meanT_0) / \meanT_0$ (upper panel) and the normalized mean particle number density $\meanN / \meanN_0$ (lower panel) averaged over different horizontal regions, where $\meanT_0$ is the reference mean temperature and $\meanN_0=\meanN(\meanT = \meanT_0)$.
-It is seen from Fig.~\ref{Fig12}, that the normalized mean temperature increases linearly with the height $Z$ in the flow core, while the normalized mean particle number density decreases linearly with the height $Z$.
+In Fig.~\ref{Fig16} we show vertical profiles of the relative normalized mean temperature $(\meanT - \meanT_0) / \meanT_0$ averaged over different horizontal regions (see the caption of Fig.~\ref{Fig16}), where $\meanT_0$ is the reference mean temperature.
+In Fig.~\ref{Fig17} we plot the normalized mean particle number density $\meanN / \meanN_0$ averaged over different horizontal regions (see the caption of Fig.~\ref{Fig17}), where $\meanN_0=\meanN(\meanT = \meanT_0)$.
+The normalized mean temperature increases linearly with the height $Z$ in the flow core (see Fig.~\ref{Fig16}), while the normalized mean particle number density decreases linearly with the height $Z$ (see Fig.~\ref{Fig17}).

-The vertical profiles of the mean temperature and the mean particle number density allow us to determine the normalized mean particle number density $\meanN / \meanN_0$ versus the relative normalized mean temperature $(\meanT - \meanT_0) / \meanT_0$ (see Fig.~\ref{Fig13}).
+The vertical profiles of the mean temperature and the mean particle number density allow us to determine the normalized mean particle number density $\meanN / \meanN_0$ versus the relative normalized mean temperature $(\meanT - \meanT_0) / \meanT_0$ (see Fig.~\ref{Fig18}).
 The slope of this dependence allows us to find the effective turbulent thermal diffusion coefficient $\alpha$ for particles in inhomogeneous and anisotropic stably stratified turbulence.
-Indeed, the steady-state version of the equation~(\ref{D2}) for the mean particle number density with the turbulent particle flux~(\ref{D8}) and the effective pumping velocity~(\ref{D10}), reads $\meanN / \meanN_0 = 1 - \alpha \, (\meanT - \meanT_0) / \meanT_0$.
-It follows from Fig.~\ref{Fig13}, that $\alpha=2.765$ for particles accumulated in the regions $Y=4-15$ cm, and $\alpha=2.26$ for particles accumulated in the regions $Y=16-24$ cm.
+Indeed, the steady-state solution~(\ref{D12}) of the equation for the mean particle number density yields $\delta\meanN / \meanN_0 = - \alpha \, \delta\meanT / \meanT_0$, where we take into account that $D_{\rm T} \gg D$.
+This equation can be rewritten as $\meanN / \meanN_0 = 1 - \alpha \, (\meanT - \meanT_0) / \meanT_0$.
+Using this equation, we find from Fig.~\ref{Fig13}, that $\alpha=2.765$ for particles accumulated in the regions $Y=4-15$ cm, and $\alpha=2.26$ for particles accumulated in the regions $Y=16-24$ cm.
 For the second region that is far from the grid, the level of turbulence is lower than that for the first region.
 This explains the difference in the effective turbulent thermal diffusion coefficient $\alpha$ determined for these regions.
-This experimental study has clearly detected phenomenon of turbulent thermal diffusion in inhomogeneous turbulence.
+This experimental study has clearly detected phenomenon of turbulent thermal diffusion in an inhomogeneous turbulence.